AR banner

 REASON FOR LOSS:

-Took off at 16:34 hrs for a mining operation in the Jasmine region (Baltic).
-The pilot experienced technical difficulties and returned.
-During the trip the aircraft crashed at 21:35 hrs. at Fenhouse Farm, Brandon in Suffolk.
+Took off at 16:34 hrs for a mining operation in the Jasmine region in the Baltic off Waremënde.
+The pilot experienced technical difficulties and during the return flight the aircraft crashed at Fenhouse Farm, Brandon in Suffolk at 21:35 hrs.
 No further details are available as yet.

-Stirling I W7639 OJ-Q Courtesy of the late Keith Aspinall (3)
+Stirling I W7639 OJ:Q Courtesy of the late Keith Aspinall.

-(1) P/O. John Philp obtained his BEM. earlier in September when the Stirling (BF334 OJ-R) he was piloting suffered engine failure and they were forced to ditch.
-Both he and another crew member towed severely injured Sgt.
+(1) Plt Off.
+Philp was awarded the British Empire Medal (BEM) earlier in September when the Stirling I BF334 OJ:R of which he was the pilot suffered engine failure and was were forced to ditch.
+He and another crew member towed the severely injured Sgt.
 Frederick King as they swam ashore.
 Sgt.
-King had unfortunately died during their 4 hour swim when they were finally picked up by a small fishing boat.
+King had unfortunately died during their 4 hour swim before they were finally picked up by a small fishing boat.

 (2) Sgt.
 Frank Craven was a former pupil of Moseley Grammar school (Now secondary/grammar school).
 We are working very closely with the school's historians to remember all the ex pupils who died whilst serving with the RAF and recorded on the school memorial.